School Workshop: Biodiversity under Threat

 - OCR A level Geography (from 2016).
 Topic 3.4 – Future of Food 4a

-- a facilitated 1-hour session with our Education Team plus reference material to take away
+- a facilitated workshop with our Education Team

-- free access to the whole Eden site for the day
+- free access to the Eden site for the day

-- if required, a base for your bags in our purpose-built education centre, The Core
+- a base for your bags in our purpose-built education centre, The Core

 - a free preparatory visit to Eden for teachers wanting to plan their school trip, which should be booked in advance